Confessions of a Grocery Addict

 Instructions

-Cut into the center at about the 22-minute mark to see how the brownies are progressing: they'll be perfect if they're just barely set and still pretty gooey.
-They're still awfully good on the other side of set, so don't worry if you miss the moment on your first try.
+• Test the center with a toothpick at about the 28-minute mark to see how the brownies are progressing: they'll be perfect if they're just barely set (with barely any wiggle in the very center) and dry on top, but still pretty gooey.
+(They're still very good on the other side of set, so don't worry if you slightly overdo it on your first try.)

 Notes

-Recipe from Baking with Julia by Julia Child.
+Recipe adapted from Baking with Julia by Julia Child.

-I only had an 8x8 baking pan, so they took about 6 extra minutes to bake.
-When you pull them out of the oven, you don't want a ton of jiggle, just a little bit in the very center.
+• Watch The Brownies, Not The Clock - When you pull them out of the oven, you don't want a ton of jiggle, just a little bit of wobble in the very center.

 Nutrition